enjoying the view

 Tour Recommendations

 We had an incredible full-day private tour in Ubud that made exploring effortless and unforgettable.
 Through the tour, we got to speak with the locals at the rice terrace and made some incredible connections (and pictures).
-Our highlight was surely these beautiful rice terraces, but there are also many other great attractions to see in Ubud during this tour.
+Our highlight was surely these beautiful rice terraces, but there are also many other amazing attractions to see in Ubud during this tour.

 From meeting cheeky monkeys at the Monkey Forest to soaring on a jungle swing and strolling through the stunning Tegalalang Rice Terrace, every stop was a highlight.
 Learning about Balinese spirituality at Tirta Empul Water Temple added a meaningful touch, and cooling off at the waterfalls was the perfect way to end the day.

-What Are the Ceking Rice Terrace?
+What is Ceking Rice Terrace?

 The History of Ceking Rice Terraces

-Exploring the Terraces – Avoiding the crowds
+Exploring the Terraces and Avoiding the crowds

 The main activity here is wandering through the terraces, soaking in the serenity of the landscape.
 Several trails wind through the paddies, offering various vantage points for photography and a relaxed atmosphere (if your lucky).
 Wear comfortable shoes, as the paths can be uneven and slippery, especially after rain.